sergiishevchenko/42webserv-solo/README.md

 ### Interactive Demo

-Once the server is running, you can access the interactive demonstration page:
+Once the server is running, access the interactive demonstration page:

 ```bash
 # Start server